Tollgate Table Tennis Club was formed in 2010 following the collapse of St Mary's based in West Bergholt.

 After finishing Runner-Up in Division One in their first three seasons the A team took the league title in 2013, ending Rowhedge's nine year monopoly!

 The Club expanded to four teams the following season and now boasts six teams with the A team winning the Kiltie Cup in both 2014 & 2015.

 In 2014 the Club started Junior coaching every week all year round.
 All standards are welcomed including beginners.

-It has to be said one of the true inspirations of the Tollgate Club is Norman Warner.
+It has to be said one of the true inspirations of the Tollgate Club is the late Norman Warner.
 He was the founder of the St Botolph's Table Tennis Club in Priory Street, Colchester as well as Saints following an enforced move.
 An ETTA coach, Norman brought Green & the Welham's together in 1981 and they have played together since then at; St Botolph's, Saints, St Mary's and now Tollgate.